 -The borough’s first post office was called Water Cure.

 -Rev. William G. Taylor bought the Sanatorium buildings in 1865 for his Soldiers’ Orphans School.
 There was a dormitory, dining room, school, bath house, woodshed, carpenter shop and chapel.
 It burned in 1876.

 -In 1866, Thiel Hall was established in town to provide a Christian education to youth of the Lutheran Church in Western Pennsylvania.
-Thiel College was incorporated in 1870, and it relocated to Greenville in 1871.
+Thiel College was incorporated in 1870 and relocated to Greenville in 1871.

-–Phoenix Glass Co. started in 1880 as a chimney factory, started making colored tableware in 1884, and it continues making glassware today under the name of Anchor Hocking.
+–Phoenix Glass Co. began in 1880 as a chimney factory and began in 1884 making colored tableware.
+It continues making glassware today as Anchor Hocking.

--The East Rochester-Monaca Bridge was a toll bridge, and the toll was removed in the 1970’s.
+-The East Rochester-Monaca Bridge was a toll bridge.
+The toll was removed in the 1970’s.